-So far I’ve shared some areas of this space with you, the Beach table, the trunk and the happy chairs just to name a few.
-I’ll have all the links to individual projects on the bottom of this post.
-Today I am going to show you how to upcycle bookcases using Old Fashioned Milk Paint and avoid mistakes.
+So far I’ve shared some areas of this space with you, the beach table, the trunk and the happy chairs just to name a few.
+Today I am going to show you an upcycled bookcase project using Old Fashioned Milk Paint, plus show you how to avoid mistakes.

 One, there were discolorations in the wood.
 If you look at the side of the photo below you can see that it looks like a stair with various shades of discoloration.